Whissi/shorewall/Shorewall-perl/README.txt

-This is the Shorewall-perl Development 4.1 branch of SVN.
+This is the Shorewall-perl Stable 4.0 branch of SVN.